michaelklishin/urly/README.md

 ### clojurewerkz.urly.UrlLike

 The central concept in Urly is the UrlLike class.
 It unifies java.net.URI and java.net.URL as much as practical and also supports relative href attributes values like "/search?q=Clojure".
+UrlLike instances are immutable and perform normalizations that are safe (for example, uses default pathname of "/" and lowercases protocol and hostnames but not pathnames).

 TBD